Camilodez/Camilodez/README.md

 ## 💼 Professional Path

-With a background in [your background], I've honed my skills in [skills or fields], aiming to contribute to projects that push technological boundaries and enhance user experiences.
+With a background in Engineering Administrative Assistant and Web developer

 ## 🛠️ Skills and Tools